12 Things a Bride-To-Be Should Immediately Do Once She Becomes Engaged...

 Once you've perused and reviewed portfolios, websites, and testimonials, you're ready to book some makeup & hair trials.
 I'd go with your fave out of the 3 first and if it goes great, then GREAT, there's no real reason to book the other two, unless you want to compare all 3 (if you're OCD like me Haha!!).
 But if the experience was lackluster then you have a plan B and C. As a Designer and Planner, having several backup plans is like second nature and it becomes crucial when things go awry.
 Make sure that when you're making a decision you're taking several variables into consideration such as, the vibes between you and the vendor.
 In other words, were you comfortable and was it an overall pleasant experience?
 Regarding their punctuality, were they right on time or early or a few minutes late?
 How about the time it took to execute the entire style...Can they work well and quickly under pressure?
 Were they willing to listen to you if you wanted to make a slight change (i.e. smokier eye shadow look...brighter lipstick, more natural look, etc.)?

 Ok so you're probably thinking bridal resources?
 Like what the heck is that?
 So if you're anything like me, you like to be overly prepared.
-Like I was totally that nerd who circled all the on-sale items in the circular ads for back-to-school supplies for my mom so that I could have the cutest notebooks and pens (ya know the ones with the furry top like in the movie Clueless.
+Like I was totally that nerd who circled all the on-sale items in the circular ads for back-to-school supplies for my mom so that I could have the cutest Lisa Frank folders, notebooks, and pens (ya know the ones with the furry top like in the movie Clueless.
 No, just me?)
-Anyways, what I mean is your go-to items, gadgets, tools, that will assist you with all things wedding planning.
-I'm talking wedding planning notebooks, Mr. and Mrs. wine glasses, bridesmaids gifts, foot massager, the whole nine!
-And, you're in luck because I've linked my Amazon store where you can find the best of some of these very items (because I've actually purchased them for my clients and some items for myself as well) to get you excited and jumpstart your wedding planning process
+Anyways, what I mean is your go-to items, resources, tools, and even some décor you'll need like this cake stand that I had bought for my own personal party, that will assist you with all things wedding planning.
+I'm talking legit wedding planning notebooks, a tote bag to keep all your files organized for your meetings, Mr. and Mrs. wine glasses, bridesmaids gifts, foot massager, the whole nine!
+And, you're in luck because I've linked my Amazon store where you can find the best of some of these very items (because I've actually purchased them for my clients and some items for myself as well!!) to get you excited and jumpstart your wedding planning process.

-PS: Just so ya know, I stand by all my recommendations because I've either bought, used, or continue to use these items (like my massagers omg I don't know what I'd do without mine!!!), so this is just a small disclaimer that these suggested items in Tip #12 are simply opinions of my own based upon my experience.
-Having said that, Tip #12 does contain affiliate links of which I'll receive a small percentage of earnings for my recommendations with every link that's clicked and purchased.
-This is absolutely at no cost to you whatsoever.
-So thank you in advance for supporting my small business!
+PS: Just so ya know, I stand by all my recommendations because I've either bought, used, or continue to use these items (like my massager omg I don't know what I'd do without mine!!!), so this is just a small disclaimer that these suggested items in Tip #12 are simply opinions of my own based upon my experience.

 Well guys...That's all for now!
-I really hope you found these tips extremally helpful.
-Make sure to pace yourself so that you're not too overwhelmed with tasks.
-I suggest 1-2 weeks for each tasks depending on the workload.
+I really hope you found these tips extremely helpful.
+Make sure to pace yourself so that you're not too overwhelmed with tasks all at once.
+Again, it is pretty standard to plan a wedding 1-year or more from now.
+I suggest you pace yourself 1-3 weeks for each tasks depending on the workload and your timeline.
 Please also be sure to share this blog with your family, friends, colleagues, and anyone else who you think could benefit from this information!
-Also if you enjoyed this blog post, then we're just gettin' started on the fun!
+Also if you enjoyed this blog post, then this is just the tip of the iceberg!
 Make sure to join my VIP list so that you're in on all our juicy tea, tips, wedding & event package specials, and more lifestyle content.
 Get on the VIP list here.